MoralisWeb3/docs/docs/01-web3-data-api/evm/resources/entities-and-labelling.md

 - New endpoints for searching entities by name, address, and type.
 - Stay tuned for more updates as we continue to enhance our API with even more powerful features.

-## Will you continue to add new enties and lebels?
+## Will you continue to add new entities and labels?

 Yes, absolutely!
-We plan to continue adding fresh entities labels as new contracts and projects emerge.
+We plan to continue adding fresh entities and labels as new contracts and projects emerge.
 If you would like a specific address added, please add your submissions to our [feature requests board](https://roadmap.moralis.io/b/feature-requests/).